 - If it was another provider that submitted the information, the receiving provider will amend or concur with the treatment plan or diagnostic thinking of the submitting provider or

 - The receiving provider will state that the complexity is such that a visit is required.

 Studies have found that with some specialties, store-and-forward technology has led to a decrease in wait times and eliminated the need to see specialists in person; thus, freeing up visits for those who have a medical need that cannot be resolved remotely.

 While there are certainly challenges around its use – notably, it is hardly ever paid for by health plans, providers that are responsible for the entirety of a patient’s healthcare cost and utilization can, in a responsible way, reduce both under the right circumstances.

-Specialties such as dermatology, ophthalmology, and infectious disease are some of the most straightforward to implement via store-and-forward.
+Specialties such as radiology, pathology, dermatology, and ophthalmology are some of the most straightforward to implement via store-and-forward.